“What tax filing status should I use?” was probably the #2 most frequent question I answered this year. It’s actually a tougher call for women!

 - Legally divorced

 My toddler’s favorite baby sign language is for “All Done” – that is what your divorce needs to be **as far as your state is concerned** to file separately.
-Divorce and separate maintenance decrees differ from state, and the IRS follows the state in defining it.
-So check with your state – a few have weird divorce laws.
+(Otherwise, you

 Fun fact, from a tax perspective you are “Single” even if you are still cohabitating with an Ex.
 The IRS cares about your legal status, and considers a cohabitating Ex about like a roommate.
 Except waaaaaay less fun.

-For 2020, the standard deduction for filing as a single person is $12,400.
-Next year, it goes up to $12,550.
+For 2021, the standard deduction for filing as a single person under 65 is $12,550 and for 2022, it is $12,950.
 Unless you are a homeowner or have major medical expenses, the standard deduction is probably fine, but definitely double check as you prepare your taxes.

-Head of Household is the IRS’s way of counting a single parent as a person and a half.
+Head of Household is the IRS’s way of counting a single moms as a person and a half.

 Single or custodial parents are likely raising a family on a single income, very possibly without financial help.
 To acknowledge how hard that is financially, they increase the standard deduction by ~50%.
 So you get taxed on ~$6000 less of your income.